deepjaisia/SandboxHttpsExtensions/README.md

    b.
 Add the following line of code to your own module
    ->module_name.getattr = getattr  (without the arrow)
    Where module_name = The name of the module which gives the getattr/hasattr/__import__ error.

+   This technique is called monkey-patching.
+You could read about this over here (http://stackoverflow.com/questions/5626193/what-is-a-monkey-patch) or Wikipedia is the best place to look and understand.

    Eg.)